 The organisation of these activities inside protected areas is subject to a written permission from the entities responsible for each Area.

 Who hasn’t dreamed of sleeping in a remote place or waking up on a deserted beach?
-Well, in this respect the Portuguese legislation determines that overnight stays and camping outside the permitted places (camping and caravanning sites) is not permitted and is subject to the authorisation from the authorities and the owner of the field where it’s planned to take place.
+Well, in this respect the Portuguese legislation determines that overnight stays and camping outside the permitted places (camping and caravanning sites) is not permitted and is subject to the authorisation from the authorities and the land owners.

 Portugal has an extensive network of good quality campsites, many of them located in places of rare beauty where you can be in full communion with nature.
 So, if you don’t want to risk being awakened by the authorities and go home with a much lighter wallet, we recommend that you plan your trip in advance, stay only in legal campsites and choose the ones that best fit your itinerary.
-Sweet dreams…
+Stay safe and sweet dreams…

 During the summer season, Portugal is historically affected by numerous forest fires.
 During the critical period that normally goes from June to September, the authorities will limit or even prohibit certain activities such as the circulation of vehicles, barbecues and picnics in rural and forest areas, depending on the level of risk.
 In this case, the right thing is simply to avoid the forest areas, follow the indications from the authorities and take the preventive measures that are in your reach, such as not smoking or making fire.
 If during a trip to Portugal you feel like doing a barbecue outside the authorised places (campsites or picnic areas identified as such), be aware that this is subject to permission from the local authorities.